jcmf/glulx-strings/gulpfile.coffee.md

 Okay, so, I want to make an `.html` file.
 How hard could it be?

-Supposedly `gulp` will find this file, extract the code from it, evaluate (run) it all via CoffeeScript then run whichever "task" it was asked to run.
+Supposedly `gulp` will find this file, extract the code from it and evaluate (run) it all via CoffeeScript, then run whichever "task" it was asked to run.
 Which sounds convenient, I guess.

 Oh hey, can I get this thing to compile the node module as well?
 I bet I